cemsleyd/cemsleyd_sidequest_W2/README.md

 3. Description: A player controls a blob and jumps above objects and hurdles and onto platforms to reach a finish line

+4. Setup and Interaction Instructions:
+Setup
+Run in github pages

+Controls
-4. Setup and Interaction Instructions: Player used W or UP to jump, A & D or LEFT & RIGHT to move the blob left and right
+Player used W or UP to jump, A & D or LEFT & RIGHT to move the blob left and right

+Objective
+Reach flag on the right side of map by jumping over hurdles

 5. Iteration Notes
    a.
 Post-Playtest: Added hurdles to add a movement challenge